History of Abu Dhabi in Timeline

 1958: Oil Discovered in Umm Shaif Field

-In 1958, ADMA discovered oil in the Umm Shaif field using a marine drilling platform, the ADMA Enterprise, at a depth of about 2,669 metres (8,755 ft).
+In 1958, ADMA discovered oil in the Umm Shaif field at a depth of about 2,669 metres using the ADMA Enterprise marine drilling platform.

 1959: PDTC's Onshore Discovery Well at Murban No.3

-In 1959, PDTC had an onshore discovery well at Murban No.3.
+In 1959, PDTC made an onshore oil discovery well at Murban No.3.

 1959: Death of Salem bin Ali al Owais

-In 1959, Salem bin Ali al Owais, an important poet from the UAE who made headway in Classical Arabic poetry, passed away.
+In 1959, Salem bin Ali al Owais, an important poet from the UAE, passed away.
+He made headway in Classical Arabic poetry as opposed to the Nabati poetry of the 17th century.

 In 1962, ADMA discovered the Bu Hasa oil field.